María Elena Moyano

 María Elena Moyano Delgado (29 November 1958 – 15 February 1992) was an Afro-Peruvian community organizer and feminist who was assassinated by the Shining Path.
 She grew up in poverty in the Villa El Salvador pueblo joven, then became involved in local activism.
 She was twice president of FEPOMUVES (the Popular Federation of Women of Villa El Salvador) and at the time of her death was deputy mayor.
 Her funeral was attended by 300,000 people and resulted in a downturn in support for the Shining Path.
-She received the Peruvian Order of Merit posthumously.
+She was posthumously awarded the Peruvian Order of Merit.

 Early life

 María Elena Moyano was born in Santiago de Surco in Lima on 29 November 1958.
 She had six siblings and her parents were Eugenia Delgado Cabrera and Hermógenes Moyano Lescano.
 The family moved to the Villa El Salvador pueblo joven when she was 13.
 She grew up in poverty and won a scholarship to study law at the Inca Garcilaso de la Vega University, but then stopped her studies after two years in order to concentrate on community activism.
 Moyano married Gustavo Pineki in 1980 and they had two children.